axibase/atsd/rule-engine/functions-format.md

 Converts timestamp `t` to a string according to the specified [date pattern](../shared/time-pattern.md) `p` and the [time zone](../shared/timezone-list.md) `z`.

-The input timestamp is specified as UNIX milliseconds.
+The input timestamp is specified as Unix time in milliseconds.

 Related date parsing function: [`date_parse`](functions-time.md#date_parse).